-- Safety-sensitive employees who fail to report their use of potentially impairing prescription drugs or over-the-counter medications to, and obtain medical clearance from, Medical Operations will be subject to discipline up to and including termination if they have a positive drug screen. - MBTA investigators complete an "observations of employee's physical condition" form after every accident. - MBTA conducts a fitness-for-duty evaluation for accidents that meet certain criteria. - MBTA conducts a ten-panel drug testing after accidents under their own authority on safety-sensitive and non-safety-sensitive employees, if probable cause exists.
+- Safety-sensitive employees who fail to report their use of potentially impairing prescription drugs or over-the-counter medications to, and obtain medical clearance from, Medical Operations will be subject to discipline up to and including termination if they have a positive drug screen. - MBTA investigators complete an "observations of employee's physical condition" form after every accident. - MBTA conducts a fitness-for-duty evaluation for accidents that meet certain criteria - MBTA conducts a ten-panel drug testing after accidents under their own authority on safety-sensitive and non-safety-sensitive employees, if probable cause exists.

-Large Urban/ # of Safety-Sensitive # of Union?

-Small Urban/ Rural Employees Vehicles

-Large Urban 5,108 2777 Yes

-5. System Name: Santa Clara Valley Transportation Authority - San Jose, CA Contact Name: Jacquelyn Adams Jackie.adams@vta.org (408)321-5822 Description: Accident Investigation Procedures.
+5. System Name: Santa Clara Valley Transportation Authority - San Jose, CA

+Contact Name: Jacquelyn Adams

+Jackie.adams@vta.org (408)321-5822

+Accident Investigation Procedures.
 The Santa Clara Valley Transportation Authority addresses medical issues and use of Rx/OTC medications with employees as part of its accident investigation procedures.
 The Division Superintendent, Office Supervisor, and Assistant Superintendent report to the scene of an accident, as appropriate.
 The lead investigator is trained to inquire about the employee's health, fitness-for-duty, and Rx/OTC medication use.

-Highlighter Information is gathered and reviewed from the employee's medical records, information documented from an employee's self-report, post accident fitness for duty medical evaluation, law enforcement reports, and hospital reports to determine if Rx/OTC medications had a causal or contributing effect on the accident.
-Highlights: Several supervisors report to the scene of the accident, as appropriate.
-This procedure helps to ensure that the situation has been properly evaluated and that the post accident investigation procedures were properly administered.
-The lead investigator inquires about Rx/OTC medication use.
-All available information that could assist in determining if Rx/OTC medications could have contributed to the accident is accessed and reviewed.
+Information is gathered and reviewed from the employee's medical records, information documented from an employee's self-report, post accident fitness for duty medical evaluation, law enforcement reports, and hospital reports to determine if Rx/OTC medications had a causal or contributing effect on the accident.

+- Several supervisors report to the scene of the accident, as appropriate.
+This procedure helps to ensure that the situation has been properly evaluated and that the post accident investigation procedures were properly administered. - The lead investigator inquires about Rx/OTC medication use. - All available information that could assist in determining if Rx/OTC medications could have contributed to the accident is accessed and reviewed.